 Editor’s note: The focus of this blog is on how SD-WAN is imperative in establishing IoT infrastructure both with respect to consumer as well as Industrial IoT.

 Enterprises today are optimizing WAN at the edge.
 Whether IoT or IIoT, to make every edge intelligent, enterprises must ensure that the network delivers seamless connectivity, bandwidth, virtualization and security services, no matter how remote the location/edge is.

 The ability of SD-WAN to improve application performance, simplify WAN management, transport any sort of traffic, cloud connectivity, and reduce WAN cost have already allowed enterprises to prepare their network for Industry 4.0.
 Features like intent based networking, enhanced edge/branch security, and centralized management of networks makes SD-WAN imperative in IoT for enterprises.

 Accelerating Application Performance at the edge

-Particularly in case of IoT, consider an edge at a remote location.
-Not only the sensors collecting data that are responsible for load on the network, it is also the traffic from cloud and mobile networks.
-By enabling the use of multiple WAN links, simplifying WAN architecture, reducing reliance on MPLS, and improving SaaS performance by automatically steering traffic based on application policy instead of back hauling all traffic to the data center.
-Using Policy based routing to SD-WAN in IoT helps enterprises automatically prioritize traffic based on how critical the data transmission is.
+Particularly in the case of IoT, consider an edge at a remote location.
+Not only the sensors collecting data that are responsible for the load on the network, but it is also the traffic from cloud and mobile networks.
+By enabling the use of multiple WAN links, simplifying WAN architecture, reducing reliance on MPLS, and improving SaaS performance by automatically steering traffic based on application policy instead of backhauling all traffic to the data center.
+Using policy based routing to SD-WAN in IoT helps enterprises automatically prioritize traffic based on how critical the data transmission is.

 Moreover, SD-WAN is designed to run over any sort of network connectivity- Broadband, Cellular, or any sort of IoT network like LPWAN).
 SD-WAN in IoT infrastructure helps enterprises enable edge-networking solutions that abstract management complexity, provide application-centric automation, speed provisioning, and ensure application availability and security.